tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-It wore my mother’s nightgown, but its body was too tall and thin.
+It wore my mother's nightgown, but its body was too tall and thin.
 Its face remained hidden behind long gray hair.
 With every step, its backward feet cracked against the floor and twisted around to follow it.